 Transvaginal Mesh Lawsuits

-More than 108,000 lawsuits have alleged that transvaginal mesh causes complications including pain, bleeding, infection, organ perforation and autoimmune problems.
+People filing transvaginal mesh lawsuits allege such complications as pain, bleeding and organ perforation.
 One of the largest transvaginal mesh settlements to date was $830 million for 20,000 cases.
 Although the MDL closed in November 2022, women can still file lawsuits in state courts.